 QR6.1.4 Physical Realism

 Consider the question, is matter a particle or a wave?
-Electrons were first seen as particles with mass, charge, and spin, until they turned out to be dimensionless points, raising the question of how a particle of zero size can have properties like mass or charge?
+Electrons were first seen as particles with mass, charge, and spin, until they were found to be dimensionless points, so how can a particle of no size have mass or charge?
 How can a particle with no physical extent spin?
 No-one really knows, so it’s a miracle.

-Physics then had to describe electrons as waves to explain their behavior in atoms.
-A wave vibrates in space, but the Dirac wave function vibrates electrons in an imaginary plane outside our space, which a physical wave can’t do.
+Physics then described electrons as waves to explain their behavior in atoms, but physical waves vibrate in physical space while the Dirac wave function vibrates electrons in an imaginary plane outside our space.
 No-one knows how an electron wave can vibrate outside physical space, so it’s another miracle.

-Both particle and wave equations work, so it was agreed that matter is sometimes a wave and sometimes a particle, though particles aren’t wave-like nor are waves particle-like.
-This was called wave-particle duality but no-one can explain how the electron knows to act like a particle in space but act like a wave in an atom, so it is yet another miracle
+Both views sometimes work, so matter is said to be sometimes a wave and sometimes a particle.
+This wave-particle duality is accepted although particles aren’t wave-like nor are waves particle-like.
+No-one can say how an electron knows to be a particle in space but a wave in an atom, so its yet another miracle.

-If a miracle is an outcome with no physical basis, explaining the physical world in physical terms needs a lot of them, for as Part I established:
+If a miracle is an outcome with no physical basis, physics needs a lot of them to explain the physical world in physical terms, for as Part I established:

-Gravity is attributed to graviton particles that have no physical basis at all.
+Gravity has to be attributed to graviton particles that have no physical basis at all.

 Light travels at a constant speed with no physical reason to go at just that speed.